shapely/shapely/docs/manual.rst

     between an object's `interior`, `boundary`, `exterior` and those of another geometric object.

-The named relationship predicates (:meth:`contains`, etc.) are typically implemented as wrappers around :meth:`relate`.
+The named relationship predicates (:meth:`~object.contains`, etc.) are typically implemented as wrappers around :meth:`~object.relate`.

 Two different points have mainly ``F`` (false) values in their matrix; the intersection of their `external` sets (the 9th element) is a ``2`` dimensional